 However, if you don’t have or want to get a pizza dough proofing box, any container with a tight seal will do.

 The following are the benefits of dough boxes:

-- Proof boxes offer a clean and convenient place for your dough to cool, rest, and rise before baking.
+- Proof boxes offer a clean and convenient place for your pizza dough or bread dough to cool, rest, and rise before baking.
 They stick less and are more space efficient for easier and better handling for a consistent round pizza.

 - Proof boxes help control temperature and humidity and create an ideal environment for the yeast to leaven the dough.

 Why Do You Need a Lid for your Proofing Container?